 - 1 mg niacin

 - 2 mg all-racemic alpha-tocopherol (synthetic)

 Folate and Folic Acid FDA Updates

 - 1 mcg DFE is equivalent to 1 mcg naturally occurring folate

 - 1.7 mcg DFE is equivalent to 1 mcg synthetic folic acid

 Along with the unit updates, the FDA has adjusted the recommended daily values for many vitamins and minerals.
 These simultaneous changes present a challenge for consumers, who will now have to convert the outdated units to the new measurements before evaluating if their food or supplement meets the latest standards.
-Since most companies have not made the required changes to their packaging, this tedious process could become a regular hassle for consumers who are trying to keep up to date with the new dietary guidelines.
+This tedious process could be a regular hassle for consumers who are trying to keep up to date with the new dietary guidelines.

 The notable increases in FDA recommended daily values include potassium, calcium, vitamin D, vitamin K, and vitamin C, which all saw bumps in their recommended intake levels following FDA research on the micronutrients role in various public health issues.